Regenerative Farming Practices Foster Sustainable Food Systems

 Regenerative practices foster biodiversity, providing habitat for beneficial native insects, birds, and other wildlife.

-Plant diversity is a great way to build healthy soils that better trap water and nutrients, fostering conditions that maintain permanent vegetation.
-The cultivation of diverse crops helps break pest and disease cycles, reducing the need for chemical interventions and lowering our dependence on genetically modified mega crops like corn and soybeans.
+Plant diversity is a great way to build healthy soils that better trap water and nutrients.
+Diversity fosters conditions that maintain permanent vegetation, which help break pest and disease cycles.
+Plant diversity reduces the need for chemical interventions and lowers our dependence on genetically modified mega crops like corn and soybeans.

-Currently, the four largest seed companies in the United States control 85% of the market, Foodprint.org explains, limiting farmers’ choices about what they can plant and driving diversity down even further.
+Currently, the four largest seed companies in the United States control 85% of the market, Foodprint.org explains.
+This limits farmers’ choices about what they can plant and drives diversity down even further.
 Most sales are of a few varieties of genetically modified corn and soy.

 A cultural shift – driven by consumer choice – is necessary to force the industrialized behemoth of our international food chain into action before it’s too late.